Intelligent-Silicon/Samsung-A05s-SM-A057F-SM-A057G-CustomRoms/README.md

 ### Custom ROM's

 These are some of the off-the-shelf custom rom's which exist for Android phone's (not to be interpreted as endorsements), however none of these can be downloaded and used on a Samsung A05s, so the next steps will be to investigate whats involved in making these work on the Samsung A05s.
+These custom rom's were current as at Feb 2026.

 [LineageOS](https://lineageos.org/): The successor to CyanogenMod, it is considered the most stable, widely supported, and foundational ROM, providing a near-stock Android experience.